Max-Khoa/security-log-monitor/README.md

  - You can start the SSH Services again with `sudo bash startSSH.sh`

  **How to run it on Server in background**
-	It starts a screen where the Script runs in background, you can see all of your scripts with `screen -ls` If you dont have screen, install it with `sudo apt install screen` **Start Screen**
+	It starts a screen where the Script runs in background, you can see all of your screens with `screen -ls` If you dont have screen, install it with `sudo apt install screen` **Start Screen**